 Like soccer, I decided to dedicate a page to my work in the nonprofit arena because I hope to work for a nonprofit again someday.
 And there’s a good chance I will because nonprofits are among the fastest growing sectors of the global economy, accounting for nearly 10 percent of all wages and salaries in America.

 I took tremendous pleasure in putting my years of experience to work on behalf of a worthy cause, serving as the Marketing Director of a nonprofit, Asphalt Green.
-And I am very proud of what my team and I achieved for this 300-employee organization, which employs a fee-for-services model as part of a public/private partnership with the New York City Department of Parks & Recreation.
+And I am very proud of the results my team and I achieved for this 300-employee organization, which employs a fee-for-service model as part of a public/private partnership with the New York City Department of Parks & Recreation.

 I began by revitalizing both the brand and the communications function for the organization.
 And working with the department heads and program leaders, I developed a data-driven, holistic marketing plan that increased the visibility and understanding of its mission and 36 programs while helping draw an average of more than 700,000 annual visitors to its 5.5-acre urban campus.
 As a result, I helped set numerous records for membership and program sales, with around half the growth coming from new customers.
 I also supported the development department, helping set records for many of its fundraising activities.